 He authored American Honor: The Creation of the Nation’s Ideals during the Revolutionary Era and co-authored George Washington’s Lessons in Ethical Leadership.

 Smith earned his PhD in American history from Brandeis University.
-Previously, he was an associate professor of military history at the U.S. Army School of Advanced Military Studies (SAMS), an assistant professor of history and the director of the history program at William Woods University and taught at additional colleges, including Tufts University.
+Previously, he was an associate professor of military history at the U.S. Army School of Advanced Military Studies (SAMS), an assistant professor of history and the director of the history program at William Woods University, and he has taught at additional colleges, including Tufts University.

 He specializes in American Revolutionary and early American history, with a specific focus on honor, ethics, war, the founders, transnational ideas, and national identity.
 In addition, he has broader interests in colonial America, the early republic, leadership, the Atlantic world, and early American cultural, intellectual, and political history.

 American Honor: The Creation of the Nation's Ideals during the Revolutionary Era